-Prakash Kumar is an Associate Professor of History and Asian Studies at Pennsylvania State University.
-He received his PhD from the Georgia Institute of Technology in 2004.
-He spent two years as a postdoc at Yale University’s History Department, and was an Assistant and Associate Professor at Colorado State, before joining Penn State in 2014.
+Prakash Kumar is Associate Professor of History and Asian Studies at Pennsylvania State University.
+He received his PhD from Georgia Institute of Technology in 2004.
+He spent two years as a postdoc at Yale University’s History Department, followed by a tenure at Colorado State University and joined Penn State in 2014.

 Recent Publications: